TKouchoanou/orcid-php-client/README.md

 * Added functionality to have a full record instance after reading a single record and a full record collection instance after reading Many Records.
 A full record contains all the data on the record while a Summary record contains just the essentials, ie: the type, title and external identifiers.

-* Addition of validation and filter functions for the data of an orcid item with the static class: ```php Orcid \ Work \ Data \ Data```.
+* Addition of validation and filter functions for the data of an orcid item with the static class: ```Orcid\Work\Data\Data```.

-* Addition of the possibility to filter work data with``` php $work->setFilter()``` before value setting, and the possibility of removing the filter with ```$work->removeFilter()```.
+* Addition of the possibility to filter work data with``` $work->setFilter()``` before value setting, and the possibility of removing the filter with ```$work->removeFilter()```.

 * Addition of the possibility of forcibly setting the value of a property of an object.
 This method makes it possible to force the request to send a value without it being validated.
 Indeed, I try to check the validity of the data based on lists of values ​​accepted by meta and the rules of values, before sending.
 But since allowed lists of values ​​evolve and the rules can change, it is possible that the validation rules are obsolete or the list of values ​​accepted for a meta (eg: work-type) has changed compared to the version of the library that you have in your project.
-In this case you can use the ```php $ work→setPropertyByForce ('type', 'newOrcidWorkType')```.
+In this case you can use the``` $work→setPropertyByForce ('type', 'newOrcidWorkType')```